 Don't shove everything in a bag and hope they aren't going to crease- they will.
 Iron.
 Fold neatly.

-If you feel like you might be chilly, please bring layers that won't affect what you're wearing to shoot in.
+If we are working outdoors and you feel like you might be chilly, please bring layers that won't affect what you're wearing to shoot in.
 Also consider layers since you may end up changing with public around!

 Depending on the time of year, bring a jacket or cardigan that you can drop off your shoulders and have wrapped around you for a bit of extra warmth.